andreastt/edit/README.md

 	Host <remote>
 		RemoteForward 52670 localhost:52670

-Use the E or B programs to invoke your favourite editor within this ssh session:
+Use the E or B programs to open files:

 	% E hello.txt  # will wait until hello.txt is saved
 	% B hello.txt  # will return immediately

+_B_ returns immediately which is useful when if you want to open files for editing and continue using your shell session for other tasks.  _E_, on the other hand, is blocking and suitable as the system editor:

+	% export EDITOR=$GOBIN/E

 Requires OpenSSH 6.7… because of Unix domain socket proxy forwarding.

-When B or E is invoked on the remote system, editd will translate the path(s) and call the program set in the `EDITOR` environment variable.
-If `EDITOR` is not defined it will fall back to [ed(1)], which is the standard editor.

 Known bugs